 The Grand Rapids Sled Wings is the adult version of the Jr. Sled Wings program and is open to individuals who are 18 years and older and who have lower extremity physical disabilities.

 $40 USA Hockey membership fee: Pay online.
-Sled and gear provided.
+Must be a member before starting practice

 Mary Free Bed Wheelchair & Adaptive Sports